Multi-modal Bayesian Neural Network Surrogates with Conjugate Last-Layer Estimation: Proposed Multi-modal Surrogate Models

 \subsection{Joint Model}

 The most straightforward way to model multiple data modalities is as the joint output of a single BNN.
 In other words, we construct a model,

 where $\bm{y}' = ^\top$ is an output vector comprised of all modalities concatenated together, and $NN(\cdot;\cdot)$ is a BNN as defined in \eqref{eqn:neural-net-start}-\eqref{eqn:neural-net-end}.
 We call this model the ``joint model," and show a simplified illustration of this model in Figure \ref{fig:architecture-joint-example}.
+The statistical parameters of this model are $\bm{\Sigma}$ and $\bm{b}_k, \bm{W}_k$ for $k=0,\dots,\ell$.
+The model is estimated by estimating the posterior distributions of these parameters with closed form variational approximations.
+We expand on the specific choice of priors \eqref{eqn:joint-model-priors-start}-\eqref{eqn:joint-model-end} and their significance to estimation in Section \ref{sec:estimation}.
 Intuitively, we expect that this kind of model would learn representations of the input, $\bm{x}$, in its hidden layers that capture shared qualities of all data modalities simultaneously.

 Multi-modal representation learning has been a core component of multi-modal learning for a long time, specifically when using a common representation for downstream tasks. \textcite{ngiam_multimodal_2011} use bimodal deep autoencoders to place audio and visual data of people speaking into a shared representation space, before using that shared representation to classify the spoken syllables.
 The representation mapping of the input has also been used in multi-fidelity BO to optimize more challenging functions \parencite{raissi_deep_2016}, allowing for more flexible covariance between observations that can model functions with discontinuities that would be difficult for conventional Gaussian processes.
 While this method combines a deterministic neural network representation of the input space with a GP correlation structure, our proposed method uses a BNN for both the representation (hidden layers) and correlation structure between modalities (last layer) of the model.